hyahatiph-labs/infosec/himitsu/README.md

 * initial setup => `git clone https://github.com/hyahatiph-labs/infosec.git && cd infosec/himitsu && npm i`
 * start the client with `npm start`
 * UI is located at localhost:3000 in your favorite browser
-* works best to view in responsive 400 * 500
+* works best to view in responsive 500 * 600 (responsive design in progress)

 ### Android